justinbosscher/gso-beach-survey/README.md

 ## Getting Started
 1. Clone this repo.
-2. Data for this project can not be shared.
+2. Unfortunately, the data for this project can not be shared.

 ## License
 MIT License